calaldees/teacherEducation/teacherEducation/_sessions.md

 ### SP3
 Friday 29th September - 11:00

-* Generic
-    * Learning to date re what is a teacher What is a curriculum/ subject curriculum?
-    * What is subject education?
-Introduction to Shulman’s SK and PCK theory – an example of theory used in educational research and practice
-    * Identifying conceptions of SK and PCK and own development
-    * NC and recent policy
-    * Key influential subject documents, reports and research; current and over time.
-    * How has subject changed and been influenced over recent times?
 * Computing
     * (G) What is a [curriculum](https://en.wikipedia.org/wiki/Curriculum) / subject curriculum?
         * > planned sequence of instruction, or to a view of the student's experiences in terms of the educator's or school's instructional goals